ikjordan/picozx81/README.md

 + Support for USB gamepads as well as joysticks
 + Extend the Maker VGA222 board type to support original DB9 joysticks
 + Add vsync (TV) based sound
-+ Add Chroma 81 support to the DVI / HDMI variants
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times
 ## Comparison to MCUME
 [MCUME](https://github.com/Jean-MarcHarvengt/MCUME/) demonstrated that a Raspberry Pi Pico based ZX80/81 emulator was feasible.
 The custom VGA RGB 332 board type is similar to the hardware required for MCUME